GTkernel/streamer/README.md

 ```
 export LD_LIBRARY=$LD_LIBRARY:/path/to/caffe/lib
-apps/multicam -h
+apps/classifier -h
-Multi-camera end to end video ingestion demo:
+Runs image classification on a video stream:
-  -h [ --help ]                  print the help message
+  -h [ --help ]           Print the help message.
+  -C [ --config-dir ] arg The directory containing streamer's configuration
+                          files.
-  -m [ --model ] MODEL           The name of the model to run
+  -c [ --camera ] arg     The name of the camera to use.
-  -c [ --camera ] CAMERAS        The name of the camera to use, if there are
+  -m [ --model ] arg      The name of the model to evaluate.
-                                 multiple cameras to be used, separate with ,
   -d [ --display ]        Enable display or not
-  -C [ --config_dir ] CONFIG_DIR The directory to find streamer's configuations
 ```

-Use `apps/multicam -h` to show helps.
+Use `apps/classifier -h` to show helps.
 For example to run AlexNet on Mac's iSight built-in camera:

 ```
 export LD_LIBRARY=$LD_LIBRARY:/path/to/caffe/lib
-apps/multicam -m AlexNet -c Facetime -d
+apps/classifier -m AlexNet -c Facetime -d
 ```

 ## Run with different frameworks